SB130 Turq Mountain Bike Frame

 - 130mm of plush travel gobbles bumps and soaks up bigger hits

 - Progressive geometry adds DH stability without losing climbing prowess

-- Switch Infinity suspension is remarkably smooth and efficient
+- Switch Infinity suspension is smooth & efficient across any terrain

 - TURQ carbon construction sheds weight without sacrificing strength

 - Designed to pair with a 150mm travel, 44mm offset fork